prajjawalssipmt/handwriting-tanslator/README.md

 An image analysis tool that recognises and tranlsates handwritten text from an image.
 It uses Google Cloud services.

 ### How to use
+You should first copy your API key and cx key to the `gAPIKey` and `cx` fields respectively.

 After launching the app, select an image file.
 After the analysis, you should specify:
 * The language of the handwritten text
 * The language that you want to translate to